-Immigrants who have been married for less than two years to a U.S. citizen and file for adjustment of status application (Form I-485) are issued a two-year conditional green card).
+Immigrants who have been married for less than two years to a U.S. citizen and file for adjustment of status application (Form I-485) are issued a two-year conditional permanent resident status (two-year green card).
 They are then required to file an application to remove conditions on their green card (Form I-751, Petition to Remove Conditions on Residence) within a 90-day window before the two year anniversary as a conditional permanent resident (CPR).

 Up until November 21st, conditional permanent residents who failed to remove conditions for various reasons such as having divorced their US citizen spouse could not file a new application with a new spouse until an immigration judge ruled on the termination of their conditional permanent status.